HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 ## Saving data
 Use **Pandas Save CSV** node to save the DataFrame to a CSV file.

-## Creating DataFrame on the UI
+## Creating data on the UI
-Use **Pandas Create** or **Pandas Create with Index** nodes.
+To construct a DataFrame on the UI, use **Pandas Create** or **Pandas Create with Index** nodes.
 These nodes display the multiline text area where you can enter the data in CSV format.
 If the data contains an index column, use **Pandas Create with Index** and specify the index column.

 ![Pandas Columns and Pandas Index](images/columns_index.png)

+Use **CDA JSON Create** to create JSON from a string entered in a text field.
+For example, if you want to create a list for a node that requires the list of integers for input, this node is ideal.

 ## Extracting column and row labels
 Use **Pandas Columns** and **Pandas Index** nodes.
 As these nodes output JSON-serialized Index object, to display the value, use **Pandas Show Text** node as shown below: